slobo10/React-Native-Mario-Bros/README.md

 npx expo start
 ```

 Once it is done loading, press "w" key to run it in a web browser.
 It takes a minute.
-Once command line diplays '`web compiled successfully`', the web browser should automaticly open.
+Once command line diplays `web compiled successfully`, the web browser should automaticly open.
 If not, go to [http://localhost:19006](http://localhost:19006) in the web browser.